tpoechtrager/spaghettimod/README.md

+# Notice

+This is a forked repo of the [spaghettimod](https://github.com/pisto/spaghettimod) servermod by pisto.
+It features some tweaks and additional modules taken from my script collection at https://github.com/benzomatic/spaghettimod-extra.

+Among them:

+- limited rugby range mod with particle effects
+- no multihoming

 # What is this?

 **spaghettimod** is a Cube 2: Sauerbraten server mod with Lua scripting.
 It is completely different from Hopmod (the other Lua server mod around).
 It is for modders who already have a good knowledge of the Sauerbraten server codebase, and just want tools to easily extend that with Lua.
 It is *not* for clan leaders who just want a personalized (read, custom message color or little more) server.